Learn Croatian Swear Words: Swear Like a Croatian Guide (Part I)

 Boli me kurac

 Oh dear, here we go again.
-Of all of the Croatian swear words, this is the one that my wonderful Dalmatian husband repeats regularly, and again it contains words that I cannot type exactly.
+Of all of the Croatian swear words, this is the one that my wonderful Dalmatian husband repeats regularly, and furthermore, it contains words that I cannot type exactly.
 I told you Dalmatians loved to swear – did I not?
-You’d say this phrase when you simply do not care about what the person is telling you or what is going on around you.
+You’d say this phrase when you simply do not care about what the person is telling you or what is happening around you.
 However, the literal translation makes zero sense to that use at all.
-It actually means that you have a pain in your nether regions of the manly kind.
+It means that you have pain in your nether regions of the manly kind.
 As I said, it makes no sense, but trust me, if you met my husband or his Dalmatian friends, you’d need to know that phrase.

 Kako da ne

 The literal translation is how yes no. Which, of course, means nothing obvious.
 I heard this a few times before I realized that it simply means, of course…NOT.